 Just because a product says 4+ months doesn’t mean your 4 month old has to be eating it.
 Every kid is different.
 My son didn’t start taking an interest to food until he was eight months while most little ones are ready sooner than that.

 Just because your friend Sally’s little guy was eating x, y, z at 6 months old, doesn’t mean your 6 month old has to, too.
 Trust your instincts – you know your child best.

 Good luck in the baby food aisle!
 Don’t forget to print this list to help you make your decision healthy and headache free!

 This is a sponsored conversation written by me on behalf of Clean Label Project .
 The opinions and text are all mine.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).